 The collapse of the oil and gas sector was unlike anything we’ve witnessed as individual investors, especially those purchasing Canadian stocks.

-As the worldwide demand for crude oil evaporated in record time due to the COVID-19 pandemic, so did the price of crude itself and as a result oil producers were left scrambling.
+As the worldwide demand for crude oil evaporated in record time due to the COVID-19 pandemic, so did the price of crude itself and as a result both oil producers and Canadians buying the stocks were left scrambling.

 One company that seemed to stand out from the rest, not only during the pandemic but also on a historical basis, is Canadian Natural Resources (TSE:CNQ).

 Canadian Natural Resources (TSE:CNQ) has been and currently is Canada’s top oil producer

 If we look to overall performance over the last decade, including dividends, Canadian Natural Resources is the only major oil producer here in Canada to keep its head above water.

 That’s right, including dividends over a decade long time period, its been the only producer that hasn’t lost investors money.